 The plan is revised and evaluated each year with input from building parents, teachers and administrators.
-Highlands Elementary School and Highlands Early Childhood Center are Schoolwide Title I buildings.
+All Highlands schools are Schoolwide Title I buildings.
 For more information about the Title I Program, visit the district's website, www.goldenrams.com.